9/11 is history for Northwest Arkansas students

 O'Keefe said he set a timer on his phone to mark the succession of the attacks for students while teaching.

-Fort Smith elementary educators incorporate kid-friendly books or other activities that acknowledge the events of 9/11 in a way that's both educational and appropriate for those grade levels, said Christina Williams, district public information coordinator.
-School leaders and teachers at the secondary level facilitate classroom discussions, answer questions, show video clips, review timelines and provide resources to educate older students on the attacks.

-Bentonville High School staff and students closed out the school week Friday with a stair climb at Tiger Stadium to honor the firefighters who served and died on 9/11, said Griggs, an English teacher at the school.
-As many as 110 people participated in the climbs, she said.
+Bentonville High School staffers and students closed out their school week Friday with a stair climb at Tiger Stadium to honor the firefighters who served and died on 9/11, said Griggs, an English teacher at the school.
+As many as 110 people participated, she said.

 Participants received the name and photo of a firefighter who died during the 9/11 attacks to hold as they walked the equivalent of the World Trade Center's 110 stories individually or in teams, Griggs said.
 Stair climbers had to complete about 41 climbs of the stadium's bleachers to equal the 2,200 steps of the World Trade Center.